Konstantin822/Weather-App/README.md

 FEATURES
 - Search for cities globally to get real-time weather data.
-- Display weather information including temperature, humidity, wind speed, and more.
+- Display temperature and humidity.
 - User-friendly interface.

 TECHNOLOGIES USED